kontron/u-boot-smarc-sal28/board/kontron/sl28/README.md

 The flash map is divided into two sections.
 Both sections have the same layout.
 One is factory write protected while the other is inteded to be update by the user.

+## Configuration Store

+The board can be configured with different reset configuration words.
+To make it easy for the user to switch between them, there is an extra partition where all factory provided RCWs are stored.
+At the beginning of this partition, there is a script which can be run by the user to list and install the RCWs.
+The u-boot provides a handy environment variable `install_rcw` which can be executed with `run install_rcw`.